 Desired release cadence: There can be business reasons that dictate a particular release cycle.
 Branching strategy allows you to manage those requirements.

 Current workflow: In many ways, switching to using version control is an opportunity to reshape your workflow.
 But it makes sense to start with a branching strategy that more closely resembles your existing workflow.
-How are your environments set up (e.g. how many Sandboxes)?
+How are your environments set up?
+How many sandboxes?
 How might these environments correspond to your branches?

 Git as a backup

-This strategy is often the first step teams take into version controlling their metadata.
-They set up one branch per environment, and start pushing metadata from their orgs into the branches, often with an automated CI job.
+This strategy is sometimes seen as the first step teams take into version controlling their metadata.
+They set up one branch per environment, and start pushing metadata from their Salesforce orgs into the branches, often with an automated CI job.

 While this is a decent first step towards getting metadata into Git, the development life cycle is not really driven by version control.
 Version control isn’t acting as a source of truth here, just a record of the changes that have happened.
 To be clear, this is still useful — but to get most of the benefits of Git you need to ensure that once changes are developed, they go into version control to allow them to flow between environments smoothly.

 For example, in this flow you can’t easily accommodate parallel development streams on multiple features.
 There are no pull requests in this model, which would allow you to easily integrate peer review into the workflow.
-And because you’re not regularly deploying from version control into your environments, you probably won’t have confidence that you could roll back a release by deploying an older revision from version control.
+To make things worse; because you’re not regularly deploying from version control into your environments, you probably won’t have confidence that you could roll back a release by deploying an older revision from version control.

 Version control is first and foremost designed to help teams create, track and deploy new features.
-It shouldn’t be seen as a full backup of your Salesforce environments for disaster recovery purposes — that’s what your backup solution is for in your complete DevOps platform.
+It shouldn’t be seen as a full backup of your Salesforce environments for disaster recovery purposes — that’s what your backup solution is for in your overall DevOps lifecycle.
+The other branching strategies outlined here are much better suited to helping you realize the true benefits of version control!

 Feature branch model

-Ideally, in this model, feature branches should be as short-lived as possible and deleted after use for general tidiness.
+Ideally, in this model, feature branches should be as short-lived as possible and deleted after use for general tidiness (another great example of where scratch orgs could fit nicely!).
 Larger features should be sliced into smaller deliverables and implemented one at a time.
 This reduces the length of the feedback cycle, and reduces the chance of merge conflicts.

-The master branch is usually deployed automatically to a staging environment whenever it is updated, using a CI process.
+The main branch is usually deployed automatically to a staging environment whenever it is updated, using a CI process.
 This means that the latest version is always available for testing on the staging environment.
-Once you’re happy with the version on staging, a manual deployment from master to the production environment releases the changes to your end users.
-Optionally, before deployment to production, you could deploy to a UAT or QA environment for further testing.
+Once you’re happy with the version on staging, a manual deployment from main to the production environment releases the changes to your end users.
+Before deployment to production, you could (and should!) also deploy to a UAT or QA sandbox for further testing.

 One drawback with this model is that it’s not possible to propagate just a subset of changes if some others aren’t ready yet.
-If some work has all been tested and approved in UAT, but other things aren’t good to go yet, you can’t easily cherry pick what to promote to master.
+If some work has been tested and approved in UAT, but other things aren’t good to go yet, you can’t easily cherry pick what to promote to main.
 You’d need to revert features that aren’t ready from the release branch.
-So a lot of the teams don’t like this model because of the inflexibility to pull changes.

 Expanded branching model

 This model adds a few extra long-lived branches which correspond to your integration and UAT/QA environments.
-Once a feature branch is complete, rather than merging straight into master, you merge into your integration branch.
-To promote any changes from there that you’re happy with, you would merge into the UAT branch, and then onwards into master.
+Once a feature branch is complete, rather than merging straight into main, you merge into your integration branch.
+To promote any changes from there that you’re happy with, you would merge into the UAT branch, and then onwards into main.

 Taking this approach allows more fine-grained control of which changes get through to each environment and allows for isolated reviews of changes on a per-request basis.
 The expanded branching strategy works well for teams that are more concerned about gating and quality control than releasing as frequently as possible.